mrigdon-zz/lwc-test/README.md

 # LWC Test

-Barebones LWC/Rollup example where the slotted content is not rendering correct.
+Barebones LWC example where slotted content is not rendering correctly with synthetic shadow enabled.

 ## Running